top of page

 TECHNIQUE

-Having given thought to composition, tone and colours, I create a light line drawing, placing key features and hair/fur structure.
+Having given thought to composition, tone and colours, I create a light drawing, placing key features and hair/fur structure.
 Then I work on a small area at a time, often beginning with the eyes, as I find this instantly brings the subject to life.
-Using a layering technique, I put graphite or colour down, using light pressure to mark up lights and darks.
-When the first layers are down I add detail, building up graphite tone or colour many times over, referencing the subject's photograph closely throughout.
-When creating fine fur, I might use the extraction technique, pulling out colour from the page with a pen cutter or fine eraser.
+Using a layering technique, I put graphite or colour down, using light pressure to mark up light and mid-tones.
+When the first layers are down I add detail and dark tones, building up graphite tone or colour many times over, referencing the subject's photograph closely throughout.
+When creating fine fur, I will often use the extraction technique to pull out colour from the page with a pen cutter or fine eraser. |This works particularly well on drafting film.
 Coloured pencil work is a lengthy process, a small area can take 2 hours or more to complete.

 .